slic3r/Slic3r-Manual/src/first-print/configuration-wizard.md

 readily available for the printer then it can be easily measured.

-Be sure to measure from the lower left corner where the extruder nozzle rests when are the home position to the maximum distance the nozzle can travel in each direction.
+Be sure to measure from the lower left corner where the extruder nozzle rests when at the home position to the maximum distance the nozzle can travel in each direction.
 Take into account that the X carriage may touch the frame before the nozzle reaches it’s full distance, this will depend on the printer make and model.

-Also remember to check any firmware end-stop settings which may limit X/Y movement.
+Also remember to check any firmware end-stop settings that may limit X/Y movement.

  ![Configuration Wizard: Bed